webdevcody/ppai-next-starter/README.md

 ## Contributing

-If you find obvious issues with this starter kit, feel free to submit a pull request or submit and issue.
+If you find obvious issues with this starter kit, feel free to submit a pull request or submit an issue.
 We want to keep this starter simple with the core technology picked, so we don't recommend trying to add in various things without prior approval.

 ## How to Get Started